Photo by Blake Wisz on Unsplash

 Now might not seem like the best moment to apply for a new rewards credit card given all the COVID-related travel restrictions still in place and the fact that many are keeping a careful eye on their finances.
 However, those same circumstances may actually make it the perfect time to apply for this offer.

 Most significantly, the sign-up bonus is a full 20,000 points more than it usually proffers, all for the same minimum-spending requirement the card normally carries.
 Those 80,000 bonus points are worth up to $1,000 toward travel purchases made through Chase, but cardholders can reap even more value from their points by redeeming them for flights or nights with the Ultimate Rewards program’s travel transfer partners.
 Aside from the initial bonus, however, cardholders can continue to accrue points quickly thanks to the card’s various bonus earning categories, including travel and dining.
-Plus, its $95 annual fee is more reasonable than that charged by many of its direct competitors, such as the American Express® Gold Card, whose annual fee is $250.
+Plus, its $95 annual fee is more reasonable than that charged by many of its direct competitors, such as the American Express® Gold Card, whose annual fee is $250 (see rates and fees).

 Finally, while the travel slowdown continues, new cardholders will have some breathing room to hit their bonus-qualifying spending and to rake in points on everyday spending so that when they are ready to hit the road again at some point, they will have a healthy stash of Ultimate Rewards to redeem for trips.